JesseZhuang/Python/machine_learning/statistics/concepts.md

 With the example above, the model predicts 2 of 100 positive.
 Recall is 0.11.

+## Accuracy

+$Accuracy = \frac{number of correct predictions}{total number of predictions}$

+For binary classification:

+$Accuracy = \frac{TP+ TN}{TP+TN+FP+FN}$

+With the example above, accuracy is 0.91.

+Accuracy alone doesn't tell the full story when you're working with a class-imbalanced data set, like this one, where there is a significant disparity between the number of positive and negative labels.

 ## Prevision and Recall

 Unfortunately, precision and recall are often in tension.
 That is, improving precision typically reduces recall and vice versa.